...

 Think of this as your cheat sheet for a smoother process.
 We’ll walk through the most frequent mistakes people make when hiring a deck builder and give you actionable steps to avoid them.
 By being proactive, you can ensure your project runs smoothly and results in a beautiful, durable outdoor space you’ll enjoy for years.
 A well-planned project starts with choosing the right team to bring your vision for new decking to life.

-Forgetting to Vet Credentials and Insurance
+Forgetting to Check for a License and Insurance

 Before you even start talking about design, your first step should be to confirm your contractor is properly licensed and insured.
 It might feel like a formality, but this is non-negotiable.
 A valid license proves they meet state requirements for competency, while insurance protects you from liability if a worker is injured on your property.
 Ask for a copy of their contractor’s license and proof of both general liability insurance and workers’ compensation.
 You can easily verify a contractor’s license online through the California Contractors State License Board.
 Hiring an unlicensed or uninsured builder puts all the risk squarely on your shoulders.

-Not Getting Everything in Writing
+Not Getting a Detailed Contract in Writing

 A handshake and a verbal agreement simply won’t cut it for a project of this scale.
 One of the biggest red flags is a contractor who is hesitant to provide a detailed, written contract.
 This document is your single source of truth and protects both you and the builder.
 It should clearly outline the full scope of work, a list of specific materials to be used, a payment schedule, and a projected timeline with start and end dates.
 Without a contract, you have no recourse if the project goes over budget, the wrong materials are used, or the work is left unfinished.